 This metric indicates how long it takes a company to buy or create inventory and sell it.
 Average days to sell inventory is calculated as follows:

-(Inventory divided by the cost of sales) x number of days in the year
+(Inventory cost of sales) x number of days in the year

 The average days to sell inventory ratio alerts the business owner how long, on average, it takes to sell each item of inventory.

 The stockout rate is the ratio of a company’s total stockout losses to total orders, expressed as a percentage.
 This metric measures how effective a business is at managing inventory.